 - The large expenditure in search of a connection between carbon and climate creates enormous momentum and a powerful set of vested interests.
 By pouring so much money into one theory, have we inadvertently created a self-fulfilling prophesy instead of an unbiased investigation?

 And yes, I know that this was posted months ago.
-As the lovely and excessively patient Mrs. Borepatch can tell you (at length), I'm a little slow sometimes.
+I'm a little slow sometimes.